prrmichel/chrome-extension-autodownloadhtml/README.md

 2. All files are downloaded automatically to your default download folder.

 ## Usage
-- Browse as usual; files will be saved automatically for each tab.
+- Browse as usual.
+Files will be saved automatically for each tab.
+  - :warning: To disable automatic downloads, you can disable the extension from the Chrome extensions page.
 - To manually trigger downloads, use the extension's messaging API (feature not tested).

 ### Usage with Messaging API